hgarza910/Shipping_ecommerce_proj/README.md

 ## Conclusion, Thoughts and Considerations
 Through this project I achieved the following:
-* Conducted EDA gaining insight on customer
+* Conducted EDA gaining insight on customer data.
 * Explored five new machine learning algorithms and measured their performance.
 * Evaluated best performing model, tuning using various techniques to maximize performance and accuracy.
 * Simulated putting the model into production and testing locally for evaluation.